1 verdict, then 6 police killings across America in 24 hours

 His slaying sparked an outcry as hundreds demanded the release of body camera footage.
 Seven deputies have been placed on leave.

-The white man charged at the officer, who ordered him to drop the pole before opening fire, police said.
+The white man charged the officer, who commanded him to drop the pole before firing, police said.

-Police in Escondido, near San Diego, have not released the man's name, but did say he had been arrested nearly 200 times over the past two decades for violent assaults on police and the public, drug charges and other crimes.
+Police in Escondido near San Diego have not released the name of the dead man, but did say he had been arrested nearly 200 times over the past two decades for violent assaults on police and the public, drug charges and other crimes.
 Efforts to get him help from mental health professionals hadn’t worked, the police chief said.

-Whether any officers will face charges in these shootings remains to be seen.

-Chauvin was largely convicted based on video that showed him pressing his knee into Floyd’s neck for more than nine minutes.
-Police shootings in a heated moment are notoriously difficult to prosecute.
-Juries have generally been reluctant to second-guess officers when they claim to have acted in life-or-death situations.

 Comments